Fahimraj12/Nptel-Course-Artificial-Intelligence-Concepts-and-Techniques/README.md

 - Provide quick revision notes before the final exam
 - Share assignment answer reference for learning purposes

-> ⚠️ Disclaimer:\n
+> ⚠️ Disclaimer:
-> Assignment solutions shared here are for educational reference only.
+Assignment solutions shared here are for educational reference only.
-> Students are encouraged to understand concepts and write their own answers.
+Students are encouraged to understand concepts and write their own answers.

 ### How I Used These Materials to Prepare
 - Studied course video lectures week by week